mooreryan/InteinFinder/HACKING.md

 ## Version numbers

 When you increment the version, you need to change it in the `dune-project` and in `Config.Version.intein_finder_version`.
+Make sure you also rebuild the project to update the opam file as well.

 ## Integer indexing